Phoen25/Sovereign-portfolio/projects/sil/M01_RUNBOOK_public.md

 ---

 *This document satisfies the M-01 Session 9 deliverable per SP-1 and is assessed under Vol 6's Documentation Quality rubric category.
-A sanitized copy — public IP, keys, and UFW source restrictions removed — belongs in `Sovereign-portfolio`, not this version.*
+A sanitized copy — public IP, keys, and UFW source restrictions removed.
+A complete version belongs in my  private git - repo, `SIOE-X-Engineering-Log` not this one.